Volume 9, Issue 2 (Spring- In Press 2023) JCCNC 2023, 9(2): 7-7 | Back to browse issues page

 Send citation to:

-Dashti Kalantar R, Asadizaker M, Azizi-Fini I, Yadollahi S. Perceived Stress and Anxiety of Healthcare Providers Before and After a Hospital Accreditation Program in Ahvaz.
-JCCNC 2023; 9 (2) :7-7
+Dashti Kalantar R, Asadizaker M, Azizi-Fini I, Yadollahi S. Perceived Stress and Anxiety of Healthcare Providers Before and After a Hospital Accreditation Program in Ahvaz City, Iran.
+JCCNC 2023; 9 (2) :157-166

 URL: http://jccnc.iums.ac.ir/article-1-435-en.html

-1- School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil, Iran.
+1- Department of Critical Care Nursing, School of Nursing and Midwifery, Ardabil University of Medical Sciences, Ardabil, Iran.

-3- Trauma Nursing Research Center, Kashan University of Medical Sciences, Kashan, Iran.
+3- Trauma Nursing Research Center, Department of Critical Care Nursing and Emergency, Kashan University of Medical Sciences, Kashan, Iran.

-4- Trauma Nursing Research Center, Kashan University of Medical Sciences, Kashan, Iran. , yadollahi.safoura@gmail.com
+4- Trauma Nursing Research Center, Department of Critical Care Nursing and Emergency, Kashan University of Medical Sciences, Kashan, Iran. , yadollahi.safoura@gmail.com

 Background: Evaluation and accreditation of hospitals have essential roles in improving the quality, safety, and effectiveness of healthcare services.
 Nevertheless, this process may cause stress and anxiety among hospital staff.
-This study aims to determine and compare the level of anxiety and perceived stress of employees before and after the accreditation program in Ahvaz private hospitals.
+This study aims to determine and compare employees’ anxiety levels and perceived stress before and after the accreditation program in private hospitals in Ahvaz City, Iran.

-Methods: This was a quantitative, observational, and longitudinal research.
+Methods: This research was a quantitative, observational, and longitudinal study.
 A total of 456 employees of Ahvaz private hospitals were recruited by convenience sampling.
-The State-Trait Anxiety Inventory (STAI) and the Perceived Stress Scale (PSS-14) were used to measure the level of anxiety and stress among hospital employees one month before and one month after the implementation of the hospital accreditation program.
-The data were analyzed in SPSS 22 using descriptive statistics and inferential statistical tests, such as paired t-test and Pearson and Spearman correlation coefficients.
-The the significance level was set at P <0.05.
+The state-trait anxiety inventory (STAI) and the perceived stress scale-14 (PSS-14) were used to measure the level of anxiety and stress among hospital employees one month before and one month after implementing the hospital accreditation program.
+The data were analyzed in SPSS software, version 22 using descriptive and inferential statistics, such as the paired t-test, Pearson, and Spearman correlation coefficients.
+The significance level was set at P<0.05.

-Results: The findings showed a significant difference between perceived stress and anxiety before and after the implementation of the accreditation program (p<0.05).
+Results: The findings showed a significant difference between perceived stress and anxiety before and after implementing the accreditation program (P<0.05).
 There was a significant relationship between the employees’ perceived stress levels and their age, gender, and work experience.
-The state-trait anxiety of the subjects also was significantly associated with their sex, work experience, and organizational position (p<0.05).
+The subjects’ state-trait anxiety was also significantly associated with their sex, work experience, and organizational position (P<0.05).

-Conclusion: Although the accreditation program usually leads to improvement of the quality of health care, but the employees experienced more stress and anxiety before the implementation of this program than after its completion, which can have negative effects on the quality of care.
-Therefore, policymakers and managers should pay great attention to planning for the prevention of stress and anxiety among healthcare providers during the implementation of the accreditation program.
+Conclusion: Although the accreditation program usually improves the quality of healthcare, the employees experienced more stress and anxiety before the implementation of this program than after its completion, which can negatively affect the quality of care.
+Therefore, policymakers and managers should pay great attention to prevent stress and anxiety among healthcare providers while implementing the accreditation program.

 Type of Study: Research | Subject: Special